 Having an attorney on your side is so important when it comes to dog bite claims.
 Talk to an attorney before speaking with an insurance company representative or signing any documents so you can make an informed decision.

 Common Dog Bite Defenses

 There are a variety of defenses that dog owners could use to try and deter you from perusing compensation.
-However, with the right legal support from an injury lawyer, you may counter these defenses.
+However, with the right legal support from a personal injury lawyer, you may counter these defenses.
 Here are a few examples of common arguments:

 It Was Not My Dog

 Anyone who was exercising custody or control over the dog could be liable for the dog’s actions.
 The absence of documentation concerning ownership does not mean that there is no claim.

 Because property owners owe less of a legal duty to a trespasser than they do to a guest, they may argue that the victim was on the owner’s property without permission.

 The Victim Was Teasing/Tormenting the Dog

 Most common when the victim is a child, the argument is that the victim provoked the otherwise docile animal into behaving the way it did at the time of the attack in question.

 The Victim’s Medical Treatment Is Unnecessary